 - Stop smoking if you smoke.

 - If you are being treated for high blood pressure, talk to your doctor about monitoring your blood pressure at home.
 There are accurate monitors that are easy to use.
 If you start to see numbers that are above your target range, call your health-care provider for early intervention.
-For people with diabetes, blood pressure should be lower than 130/80 mm Hg.
+For those with diabetes, blood pressure should be lower than 140/90 mm Hg, with lower targets for certain people.

 - If you take Actos or Avandia and notice any symptoms of heart failure, contact your health-care provider immediately.